-A warehouse management system integrates directly with your ecommerce platform, so you can keep stock updated.
-No worrying about customers placing an order or out-of-stock items.
-Fewer errors around inventory equals faster fulfillment times and more accuracy.
+A warehouse management system integrates directly with your ecommerce platform so you can keep stock updated.
+No worrying about customers placing an order for out-of-stock items.
+Fewer errors around inventory equals faster fulfillment times and greater accuracy.

-Here are some other WMS software-use cases to improve order efficiency and accuracy:
+Other WMS software use cases to improve order efficiency and accuracy include: